Volunteers building strong, healthy, and prepared communities

 - If you are interested in establishing a Medical Reserve Corps in your community, contact the Wisconsin State MRC Coordinator, Danielle Vollendorf.

-For more information on the National Medical Reserve Corps, visit the Division of the Civilian Volunteer Medical Reserve Corps.
+- For more information on the National Medical Reserve Corps, visit the Administration for Strategic Preparedness and Response (ASPR)

-Wisconsin Statute Chapter 257 provides liability and worker's compensation for specified licensed health professionals deployed as volunteers during a declared emergency.
+Wisconsin Stat. ch.
+257 provides liability and worker's compensation for specified licensed health professionals deployed as volunteers during a declared emergency.
 To be considered for this coverage, you must join Wisconsin Emergency Assistance Volunteer Registry (WEAVR).
 Wisconsin Medical Reserve Corps Units utilize WEAVR as their electronic registration system.